machingclee/machingclee.github.io/static/media/158-algolia.324bc5a1.md

 Recently I am responsible for building search functions in frontend.
 I come up with the following in my mind:

-- We create a list of `{type: string, key: string}`'s, for different matched `key` we create a query based on different `type` (where data may come from different tables or collections).

-- We sends **_everything_** we want from backend to frontend, and we may either use standard regular expression or dedicated library like `Fuse.js` to query for desired results.
+- We sends **_everything_** we want from backend to frontend, and we may either use standard regular expression or dedicated library like `Fuse.js` or `lunr.js` to query for desired results.
 This works perfectly fine for static web pages (such as this blog).

 - We build Elastic Stack, such as Elastic Search and Kibana, which in essense also save results in `Document` and index the fields for searching the documents.